-We have grown our customer portfolio to 1,178k members (2021: 1,154k).
-This is the eighth successive year of customer portfolio growth, with a continued strong focus on service and benefit innovation for our customers, as well as prudent cost and financial management.
+Despite a challenging year, Vhi continued to grow its membership portfolio and ended the year with 1,215k members (2022: 1,178k).
+This is the ninth successive year of customer portfolio growth, with a continued strong focus on service and benefit innovation for our members, as well as prudent cost and financial management.